-He has been conducting several research projects.
-His main fields of interest are: sepsis related hemodynamic changes, fluid therapy, markers of inflammation, extracorporeal cytokine removal in hyperinflammation, oxygen debt and perioperative intensive care.
-Ha has been a regular invited speaker on large international, regional and national conferences all over Europe and overseas as well, with almost 300 invited international lectures over the last 7 years.
+His general main research interests are: sepsis related hemodynamic changes, fluid therapy, markers of inflammation, extracorporeal cytokine removal in hyperinflammation, oxygen debt and perioperative intensive care.
+Ha has been a regular invited speaker on large international, regional and national conferences all over Europe and overseas as well, with more than 300 invited international lectures over the last 5 years.
+He is a member of the European Society of

 PhD programs at Semmelweis University (PhD-, and project-students, publications, international collaborations):